RobertGardner/teach-student-template/README.md

 The exercise folder will contain all the materials necessary for completing the exercise.
 Included in the materials will be a folder named `instructions`, which contains the instructions for the exercise.

 The student can read the exercise instructions by opening the exercise folder in VS Code, then opening the `instructions` folder, and finally right-clicking `README.md` and choosing "Open Preview".
+The original `README.md` tab can then be closed.
+If it is easier to have the instructions in a separate window, open the file in VS Code, then right-click the `README.md` tab and choose "Move into New Window".
+In the new window, open the preview.

 Before starting work on an exercise, create a `git` branch for the exercise solution.
 A branch can be easily created in VS Code either by choosing "Branch > Create Branch..." in the Source Control panel, or by clicking the branch name in the lower-left corner of the VS Code window.
 While the name of the branch can be arbitrary, it is recommended that the branch name match the exercise name.